PappasBrent/pappasbrent.github.io/_posts/2026-03-17-optimizing-my-diet-with-code.md

 Notice that we only explore combinations with at most 2 servings of egg or toast, and avoid wasting time exploring combinations involving more than 2 servings of eggs or toast.

-Now that we have all possible combinations of eggs and toast, we need a way to check which combinations actually satisfy 100% of our daily recommended intake of iron and B12.
+Now that we have all combinations of eggs and toast, we need a way to check which combinations actually satisfy 100% of our daily recommended intake of iron and B12.
 To do this, we first need to know how much iron and B12 one serving of eggs and toast each provide.
-For the sake of example, let's pretend eggs and toast provide the following nutrients
+For the sake of example, let's pretend eggs and toast provide the following nutrients:

 |       | Iron | B12 |
 | ----- | ---- | --- |